usnistgov/xslt-blender/README.md

 To compile Typescript libraries from source, nodeJS and npm are assumed.
 But for many purposes this will not be necessary.

-### Compiling

-The latest `lib` outputs will be pushed to the repository, so you only have to compile from source if you modify or extend the library.

-In the project subdirectory, enter `npm install` to install or reinstall the Typescript configuration.

-Source code is in `src`.
-This is all Typescript compiled on NodeJS, so (with Typescript installed) `tsc` to produce Javascript runtime libraries, saved in `lib` and also open for inspection.

-Note that applications have full access to XSLT without having to modify the libraries that are used to invoke transformations.
-Compiling the Typescript source (or writing, testing and deploying Javascript) is not necessary to code or extend any application, unless they go beyond the transformation (mapping) requirements ably addressed by XSLT.

 ### Serving a testbed site

-As they are designed to be delivered over the Internet using a browser, for application it is often convenient to run a server locally, enabling a tight loop between code revision and execution.
-This in turn makes deployment easy, since it amounts to copying.
+Designed to be delivered over the Internet using a browser, any application under development can be served locally, enabling a tight loop between code revision and execution.
+This in turn makes deployment easy, since once an installation runs on `localhost`, it needs only to be copied.
+All files to be served are `*.html`, `*.js`, `*.css`, `*.xsl`, and sometimes  `*.xml`, and require only a plain generic web server configuration.

 As [noted above](#serving-from-localhost), with NPM, start a local server by opening a Linux/WSL prompt in the `xslt-blender` directory, and invoking `npm serve`, or simply `http-server` with that npm module installed.